Full name: Jon Law

 Terrain Vague is the result of a month-long residency at the New Theatre Institute of Latvia.
 During this time I undertook a series of semi-improvised journeys around Riga and quickly became interested in the marginal and liminal spaces of the city.
 I proceeded to explore these spaces through writing, photography and recording.

 Type: Site-specific sound installation

 Inearth was a site-specific sound installation situated in the Napoleonic era Grand Shaft in Dover.
 The source material for the composition was the recorded room tone of the tunnel leading towards the triple staircase fortification.
-This was then recomposed and presented as a four channel sound installation which allowed for the composition to respond to and manoeuvre in relation to the architectural idiosyncrasy of the space.
+This was then recomposed and presented as a four-channel sound installation which allowed for the composition to respond to and maneuver in relation to the architectural idiosyncrasy of the space.